 - Elementary, middle and high school cohort groups

 - Introductory workshops for teachers new to TAB

 - Break-out sessions on topics proposed by attendees

 - TAB student artwork exhibit

-The Institute includes an exhibit of work by participants’ students that are submitted to the institute, as well as studio center installations, showing how materials, tools, technique, and exemplars are arranged for student access (for experienced TAB teachers only).
+The Institute includes an exhibit of work by participants’ students that are submitted to the Institute, as well as studio center installations showing how materials, tools, technique, and exemplars are arranged for student access.

-Graduate Credit Program Cost: 2017 rate to be confirmed in February, 2017
+Graduate Credit Tuition Cost: 2018 rate to be confirmed in February, 2017

 Credit and Professional Development Points